 Click on Internet Options.
 This will open a window with multiple tabs.
 Select the Privacy tab.
 Look for the check box marked “Never Allow Websites To Track Your Physical Location,” and while you’re at it, click “Clear Sites.”

-Open Settings, and click on Location Services.
+Open Settings, then Privacy, and then click on Location Services.
 You can toggle all services off at this point, or you can open the menu and disable specific geotagging functions from there, like on your camera.

 Select Settings, and then Location and Security.
 You can disable any location functions from there.